-Can Aaron Donald's pressures make him Defensive Player of the Year?
+Can Aaron Donald's pressures make him NFL Defensive Player of the Year?

 Really, it wasn't until Week 4 that Donald began to feel like himself again.
 But Pro Football Focus -- an analytics-based site that had Donald graded as the second-best player after 2016 and ranked as the NFL's best player heading into 2017 -- still has him affecting the quarterback more often than anybody else.

-Someday, even if not this season, it might land him the Defensive Player of the Year Award.
+Someday, even if not this season, it might land him the AP Defensive Player of the Year Award.

 "You always want your hard work to pay off and be seen as something like that," Donald said.
 "It’s definitely a goal of mine.
 I don’t keep thinking about it, but it’s definitely a goal."